We’re reader-supported. Purchases via our links may earn us a commission, at no extra cost to you.

 Beverage Cooler: Customers will get thirsty, so install a beverage cooler with some refreshing drinks.

-Putting Green: Why not give your customers the opportunity to practice their putting skills?
+Putting Green: Why not allow your customers to practice their putting skills?

 Golf Clubs: A selection of golf clubs for your customers to use will help them enjoy their experience even more.